sjones6/sipp-docs/docs/overview/models.md

 ## Defining Relationships

-[ObjectionJS](https://vincit.github.io/objection.js/guide/relations.html#examples) allows you to define relationships with other models, which allows you to query relationships using ORM methods:
+[ObjectionJS](https://vincit.github.io/objection.js/guide/relations.html#examples) allows you to define relationships with other models, which allows you to query relationships using ORM methods.

-In order to do this, you'll want to fill com
+In order to do this, you'll want to follow the pattern of exporting all of the models from a single point, and referencing other models using this commong import (example below).

 ### Circular Relationships